-During the early days of 10 Gbps Ethernet, the IEEE 802.1 Working Group developed a focus on Data Center Bridging (DCB).
-The DCB task group defined a set of enhancements to the Ethernet, Bridges, and associated protocols for use in data center environments.
-The use-case and focus were with clustering and storage area networks, where traditionally dedicated technologies such as Infiniband and Fiber Channel were used.
-Important objectives for Ethernet were to eliminate loss due to congestion and to allocate bandwidth on links for selected traffic.
-The key contributions at the time included the following:

-• Priority-based Flow Control (PFC): A link level flow control mechanism that eliminates packet loss and can be applied independently for each traffic class.
+- 14 During the early days of 10 Gbps Ethernet, the IEEE 802.1 Working Group developed a focus on Data - 15 Center Bridging (DCB).
+The DCB task group defined a set of enhancements to the Ethernet, Bridges, - 16 and associated protocols for use in data center environments.
+The use-case and focus were with - 17 clustering and storage area networks, where traditionally dedicated technologies such as Infiniband - 18 and Fiber Channel were used.
+Important objectives for Ethernet were to eliminate loss due to - 19 congestion and to allocate bandwidth on links for selected traffic.
+The key contributions at the time - 20 included the following: - Priority-based Flow Control (PFC): A link level flow control mechanism that eliminates packet loss and can be applied independently for each traffic class. - Enhanced Transmission Selection (ETS): A queue scheduling algorithm that allows for bandwidth assignments to traffic classes.